-- 1A-1 Direct 95% of residential growth occur in designated Growth Areas between 2021 and 2031. - 1A-2 Provide services, amenities and infrastructure within Growth Areas to allow for the majority of urban growth residential, commercial, institutional and industrial to be accommodated in these locations. - 1A-3 Establish growth containment boundaries for Penticton, Summerland, Oliver, Osoyoos and Okanagan Falls in each respective community's Official Community Plan Bylaw. - 1A-4 The re-development of lands in an electoral area that are adjacent to or nearby an incorporated municipality are not supported. - 1A-5 Consider municipal boundary extensions a regional issue requiring the support of participating members at the Regional District Board. - 1A-6 Promote the development of rental residential buildings and further incorporate policies into OCPs to further support rental residential development.
+- 1A-1 Direct 95% of residential growth occur in designated Growth Areas between 2021 and 2031. - 1A-2 Focus services, amenities and infrastructure within Growth Areas to allow for the majority of urban growth residential, commercial, institutional and industrial to be accommodated in these locations. - 1A-3 Establish growth containment boundaries for the City of Penticton, District of Summerland, Town of Oliver, Town of Osoyoos and the unincorporated area of Okanagan Falls in each respective community's Official Community Plan Bylaw. - 1A-4 The re-development of lands in an electoral area that are adjacent to or nearby an incorporated municipality are not supported. - 1A-5 Consider municipal boundary extensions a regional issue requiring the support of participating members at the Regional District Board. - 1A-6 Incorporate policies into OCPs to support the development of residential rental tenure buildings.